 Assam Bengal Navigation (or ABN) is an Indo-British joint venture, with offices in Guwahati and the UK.

 “A meeting of minds” best describes the first encounter between Andrew Brock and Ashish Phookan in Guwahati, Assam in 2001.
-Neither knew the other had been pondering how to initiate river cruising on the Brahmaputra river; both jumped at the chance to explore this exciting idea together.
-The Indo-British joint-venture company, Assam Bengal Navigation, was formed in 2002 with Andrew and Grania Brock, and Ashish and Jahnabi Phookan, bringing together expertise in tourism, experience of global markets and in-depth knowledge of North East India.
+Neither knew the other had been pondering how to initiate river cruising on the Brahmaputra river and both jumped at the chance to explore this exciting idea together.
+The Indo-British joint-venture company, Assam Bengal Navigation, was formed in 2002 by Andrew and Grania Brock and Ashish and Jahnabi Phookan, bringing together expertise in tourism, experience of global markets and in-depth knowledge of North East India.

 ABN also owns and operates the award-winning eco-safari lodge, Diphlu River Lodge, situated in a prime position on the periphery of the Kaziranga National Park.
 In 2016, we were proud to host HRH Prince William and Catherine Middleton, the Duke and Duchess of Cambridge, at Diphlu River Lodge.

 Managing Director, Ashish Phookan’s background was in tea, with periods working in both London and Assam as a Tea Taster.
 He still retains an interest in a family tea garden.
 In 1989, he set up Jungle Travels India in Guwahati with his wife, Jahnabi, handling both incoming and outbound services to this little-visited region of India.